Prospective Students may apply Online!

 - _____ Two forms of Acceptable Identification (ID) for residency Click here for Acceptable Proofs of ID

 In addition to the admissions requirements, international students must comply with the following.

 International students are persons in the United States who have a non-immigrant visa including an F-1 visa.
 Specific requirements must be met before being admitted to AAMI.
 No admission decision will be made until the AAMI admissions office receives all required documents.

-Note: At this time, we are not able to service international students in our online program, however, they may apply for our campus program in accordance with Federal Regulations.
+Note: At this time, we are not able to admit international students in our online program, however, they may apply for our campus program in accordance with Federal Regulations.

 The American Academy McAllister Institute of Funeral Service is dedicated to assisting our students apply for financial aid.
 Our goal is to provide information, guidance and service to help those who qualify for financial aid.

 In order to be eligible for consideration for financial aid you must 1) be enrolled or accepted as a matriculated student, 2) be a U.S. citizen or an eligible non-citizen, 3) demonstrate financial need, 4) make satisfactory progress in your course of study, 5) not be in default on any prior student loans and 5) have satisfied all requirements for Selective Service.

 At AAMI we believe that applying for financial aid should be quick and easy.
 Here are some things you will need to know in order to expedite this process.
 Make sure you have all your documents readily available.
 You will need to provide information on your income tax returns (if you are married you must provide your spouse’s information).
 If you are a dependent student you will need to provide information on your parent(s) income tax return.
 You will also need to have social security number(s) and date(s) of birth.
 Your financial aid may be verified and the financial aid office may ask for documents pertaining to income, social security, etc. It is also important to apply as early as possible as it takes time to process all of your applications.